US Gold Coinage – The Important 8 Piece Set

 Remember in the beginning of this report we said the Europeans took advantage of our open gold window and exchanged currency for our gold coinage until 1971?
 Well that was the truth and since the 1970’s American dealers have been flying to Europe, buying these coins and bringing them back to an eager audience in the United States.
 But in the last few years an interesting question is being discussed.
 Considering the majority of these coins were circulated or melted, how many mint state examples are still left in Europe?
-Many dealers privately admit the supply cannot last forever.
-It has been drawn upon now for over 35 years.
-How much can be left with the demand for early gold coins in this country?
+Many dealers admit the supply cannot last forever.

-Pick Up The Phone While Prices Are Still Attractive
+Pick Up The Phone While Prices Are Attractive

-You don’t have to mortgage the farm to get in on this opportunity.
-If after reading this report and doing your own homework you believe as we do simply follow this approach:
+It’s easy to take advantage of this opportunity – after reading this report and doing your own homework follow this approach:

-1. If you are a first time buyer carefully consider certified gold and understand how it fits into your overall inflation strategy.
+1. If you are a first time buyer consider certified gold and understand how it fits into your overall inflation strategy.
 If the entire set is too much consider one or two coins at a time.
-This long-term approach could prove very profitable and it is a foolproof way of saving money.
+This long-term approach could prove very profitable and may be a foolproof way of saving money.

 2. Should you already own gold bullion consider trading a portion of your holdings into an 8 Piece Set PCGS certified MS63.
-Keep in mind that this approach is not a substitute for bullion but a diversification that takes advantage of scarcity and a growing long term demand.
-Keep a core position in bullion products and consider diversification while prices are so favorable: The CNI Balanced Portfolio Approach.
+This approach is not a substitute for bullion but a diversification that takes advantage of scarcity and long term demand.
+Always keep a core position in bullion products and consider diversification while prices are so favorable: The CNI Balanced Portfolio Approach.

 As you might imagine any written report has its limitations and even the best gold investment involves risk.
 We believe, however, this undervalued area offers investors a serious value opportunity.